gilnam74/vex-sneppet/VEX-for-artists.md

 ## Polar coordinates
 In the [Sine](#sine) section we met with polar coordinates, another way to define the position of a point in space.

-We can convert one coordinate system to another.
+We can modify our input value more to achieve more complex patterns.
 Let's take our stripes `@Cd = floor(@P.x % 2);` and convert point position coordinates from default cartesian to polar before feeding them to the `floor` function:

 ```C
 // Convert cartesian coords for P to polar